 - Or there’s the innovative Purple Bed, made of a gel Grid and dual-layer foam, balancing cushioning support with flex and responsiveness.

-The high-quality construction of the Loom & Leaf will ensure that it lasts a long time.
-The super-dense memory foam layers also mean it will last longer than your average run-of-the-mill memory foam mattress.
-There’s also the 6-inch (15 cm) base of high-density polyfoam which ensures the mattress has a stable foundation.
+The high-quality construction of the Loom & Leaf mattress will ensure that it lasts a long time.
+The super-dense memory foam layers also mean this mattress will last longer than your average run-of-the-mill memory foam mattress.
+There’s also the 6-inch (15 cm) base of high-density polyfoam, which ensures the mattress has a stable foundation.

 Construction & materials